ericwork2008/Java-Advanced-Study/Algorithm.md

 1) Investigate some samples to figure out the steps to find the solution
 2) refine the steps to traversal tech. and convert it to computation logic.
 ## Data Process <a name="data_process"></a>
 In Traversal, we are tring to find/modify/etc. other operations on DATA.
+Another we also need record for result.
+We have following ways to list all required variable.
+-- Trace Table
+-- Visualise call/return chain

 Just like normal function call we have following three way to access data
 - Passed Parameters (on Stack)
 - Global Variables (on HEAP)
 - Return Data.